 These come with metallic collars (on either end) to ‘lock’ their grip supremely to the bar using small allen bolts and are increasingly setting the pace on most big rider’s mtb bikes.

 One because they effortlessly slip onto your bike’s bars.
 But most importantly, because of the no-nonsense grip courtesy of their lock feature.

 As a bonus, they have end plugs that prevent the bar ends from getting destroyed in crashes.

-But they’re not without fault:
+But they’re not without their drawbacks.